mozilla/uniffi-rs/docs/manual/src/swift/framework.md

 For this to work without complaint from Xcode, you also need to add the generated header file as a Public header in the "Headers" build phase of your project (which is why it's useful to generate this file somewhere in your source tree, rather than in a temporary build directory).

-## Examples
+## Use the framework in an application

-After completing the above steps, you can use your Framework by dragging it into your project and importing `<framework-name>`.
+After completing the above steps, you can now use your Framework by dragging it into your project and importing `<framework-name>`.

 It also provides an [ios-with-framework](examples/app/ios-with-framework/) that you can check out under examples/app/ios-with-framework/.